Andy Baylock spent 39 years as a head coach and assistant at UConn

-Jim Penders has worked with the University of Connecticut baseball program in 23 of the last 25 years, being associated with the Huskies as a student-athlete, an assistant coach and now head coach.
-He completed his 11th season at the helm of the program in 2014.
-A three-time Big East Coach of the Year, Penders has overseen one of the most successful stretches in the 119-year history of UConn baseball.
+Jim Penders has worked with the University of Connecticut baseball program in 26 of the last 28 years, being associated with the Huskies as a student-athlete, an assistant coach and now head coach.
+He completed his 14th season at the helm of the program in 2017.
+A four-time conference Coach of the Year, Penders has overseen one of the most successful stretches in the 122-year history of UConn baseball.

-Overall in his tenure, Penders holds a 382-270-4 record.
-He has led the Huskies to three NCAA Tournament appearances, including a Super Regional appearances in 2011.
-UConn has also won a regular season or conference title twice with Penders in the dugout and hosted the 2010 Norwich Regional.
-Under his watch, five Huskies have earned All-America honors, most recently LJ Mazzilli in 2013.
+Overall in his tenure, Penders holds a 488-345-4 record.
+He has led the Huskies to four NCAA Tournament appearances, including a Super Regional appearance in 2011.
+UConn has also won a regular season or conference title three times with Penders in the dugout and hosted the 2010 Norwich Regional.
+Under his watch, 10 Huskies have earned All-America honors, most recently John Russell 2017.

 In 2014, UConn struggled with injuries and youth and finished the year with a 27-31 record.
 The Huskies qualified for the inaugural American Athletic Conference Championship, defeating eventual champion Houston in pool play.
 Despite the underwhelming record, several Huskies received major individual accolades.
 Bobby Melley was named NEIBA New England Player of the Year and was one of three All-Conference first team members.